 Profitable Sales: A Contractor’s Guide

 Michael Stone shares 30+ years of experience in residential remodeling and specialty sales in his book, Profitable Sales: A Contractor’s Guide.
-Also available as an audiobook at Authors Direct, Google Play and Audible.
+Also available as an audiobook, you can listen to a sample clip here.

 The book is available at a 40% discount if purchased along with the Markup & Profit Intensive class; quantity discounts for the printed format are also available.
 Discounts will be applied in the cart.